Haithamhaj/Mind-Q-V4.1/docs/PHASES_DETAILED_GUIDE.md

 ### Stage 07.6: LLM Summary

 #### Stage Definition
 Stage 07.6 converts the statistical feature report into an Arabic executive summary with actionable recommendations using configurable LLM providers, with heuristic fallbacks when credentials are absent.
+The phase now supports multi-provider cascades (OpenAI → Anthropic → Gemini by default), response caching keyed by prompt hash, and exposes the full `fallback_chain` plus `cache_hit` flags in `metrics.json` for downstream awareness.

 #### Inputs
 - `inputs["report"]`: Stage 07.5 `report.json`.